 Google uses site speed as a ranking factor.
 So, the faster your website loads, the higher it ranks on SERPs.

-A handy tool is Google’s PageSpeed Insight; it shows your site’s speed score, plus recommendations of possible actions you can take to boost your website’s speed.
+Thankfully, free online tools can give insight into your website’s load time.
+One such tool is Google’s PageSpeed Insight; it shows your site’s speed score, plus recommendations of possible actions you can take to boost your website’s speed.

 Use Alt-tag to optimise images

 Images are an excellent but often neglected source of organic traffic to websites.
 Leverage the pictures on your sites to drive more organic visits without extra work.